daman29/Damneets-Portfolio/README.md

 ## Description

+- Latest CV added to the webpage
+- Updated projects section with new projects
+- Added phone icon and number to the contact section
 - Designed and developed a personal portfolio webpage
 - Personal information such as a recent photo, name, and links to sections about me, my work and contact details included.
 - Properly linked navigation links.